Anadian/extract-documentation-comments/README.md

 Options

-  -h, --help                 Writes this help text to stdout.
+  -h, --help                 Writes this help text to STDOUT.
   -n, --noop                 [Reserved] Show what would be done without actually doing it.
-  -v, --verbose              Verbose output to stderr.
+  -v, --verbose              Verbose output to STDERR.
-  -V, --version              Writes version information to stdout.
+  -V, --version              Writes version information to STDOUT.
   -x, --no-quick-exit        Don't immediately exit after printing help, version, and/or config
                              information.
-  -i, --stdin                Read input from stdin.
+  -i, --stdin                Read input from STDIN.
-  -I, --input string         The path to the file to read input from.
+  -I, --input string[]       The path to the file to read input from.
+Multiple paths can be specified with
+                             this option, doing so will activate multi-file mode: in this mode,
+                             `--output` must also be used and given the name of the directory place the
+                             extracted documentation for each input file.
   -t, --test                 Run unit tests and exit.
-  -o, --stdout               Write output to stdout.
+  -o, --stdout               Write output to STDOUT.
-  -O, --output string        The name of the file to write output to.
+  -O, --output string        The name of the file to write output to or, in the case of us passing
+                             multiple paths to `--input`, the name of the directory to place the generated documentation files.
   -p, --pasteboard           [Reserved] Copy output to pasteboard (clipboard).
-  -c, --config               [Reserved] Print configuration values and information to stdout.
+  -c, --config               Print search paths and configuration values to STDOUT.
   -C, --config-file string   [Reserved] Use the given config file instead of the default.
 ```
 # API